- DOJ phrasing of Wire Act Opinion ambiguous

 The risk of prosecution is substantial.
 After operating for years in reliance on OLC guidance that their conduct was not subject to the Wire Act, the plaintiffs have had to confront a sudden about-face by the Department of Justice.

 The judge also emphasized on the lack of clarity in the way the DOJ had been handling the situation.
 In essence, the Department had demanded from states to begin enforcing the Opinion, but no specific legal framework had been given and the grace period was ill-determined, Barbadoro continued.

-He explained that the Opinion was frivolous insofar it hardly exempted lotteries and states from prosecution:“The plaintiffs faced the choice between risking criminal prosecution, winding down their operations, or taking significant and costly compliance measures that may not even eliminate the threat.”new-hampshire-court-document-ruling
+He explained that the Opinion was frivolous insofar it hardly exempted lotteries and states from prosecution:“The plaintiffs faced the choice between risking criminal prosecution, winding down their operations, or taking significant and costly compliance measures that may not even eliminate the threat.”

 A Peace Offering Nobody Accepted

 In the weeks after New Hampshire lodged its lawsuit, the DOJ tried to dismiss it completely and veto its progress in court.
 However,the DOJ’s efforts came short and NH headed for a legal clash with the Department.

 Faced with stiff opposition, the DOJ then decided to make a peace offering to NH arguing that the operations of the state’s Lottery Commission wouldn’t be affected.
 Once again, this was a little more than paying lip service and not offering concrete resolution.